Mon-Thurs 9am - 9pm

-Much of my life was spent as a blue-collar worker on jobs where "getting the job done right" was the only real measure of success.
-I was drawn to the Gottman therapy method because of the emphasis on empirically proven results.
+Much of my life was spent as a blue-collar worker.
+"Getting the job done right" was the only real measure of success.
+The Gottman method emphasizes on empirically proven results.

 In therapy sessions I use humor and I strive to be personable, kind, and compassionate.
 My patients say they feel comfortable with me.
 I focus on safety, expression, understanding, and respect.
 I believe that if we were all-knowing, we would be all-forgiving.

 Many years of work with chronic pain patients have given me experience with stress management, and a proficiency in the use of biofeedback.
 I have conducted parenting workshops to teach and demonstrate appropriate use of punishment, and to promote positive parenting.

 In my private practice I have helped individual patients with mood disorders, PTSD, schizophrenia, self-defeating behaviors, and existential crisis.
 But I consider myself primarily a FAMILY PSYCHOLOGIST.
 I have a strong conviction regarding the importance of the family unit.
 Families are the very building blocks of our society.
 Our individual personalities are rooted in our early family experiences.
 The success of the family that we create depends on our ability to learn and grow.
 It is my passion and privilege to help families succeed.